anhzhang/docs/userManual/source/introduction.rst

 libraries, but they may not be appropriate for your particular system.

-The most simple way to execute a program under the Open MPI system is to use either the ``mpirun`` or the ``mpiexec`` command.
+The simplest way to execute a program under the Open MPI system is to use either the ``mpirun`` or the ``mpiexec`` command.
 Both commands are symbolic links to the Open MPI back-end that manages processes, and we use ``mpirun`` here for our examples.